Crusty Pumpkin Wedges🌿

-This recipe for crusty Pumpkin wedges is both easy and delicious.
-It comes from Ottolenghi Plenty.
-As with all recipes, I like to add my own magic touch 💫
+This recipe for crusty pumpkin wedges from Ottolenghi Plenty is both easy, delicious and impressive looking.
+As with all recipes, I like to add my own modifications in the Fresh Connection family kitchen to suit our lifestyle 💫

 In my case, I wash all the pumpkin seeds from the pumpkin and add them to the baking tray with the crumbed wedges.
 I also prefer to make my own breadcrumbs using wholegrain bread.